Atomic Dog

-"Atomic Dog" is a song by George Clinton, released by Capitol Records in December 1982, as the second and final single from his studio album, Computer Games (1982).
+"Atomic Dog" is a song by American musician George Clinton, released by Capitol Records in December 1982, as the second and final single from his studio album, Computer Games (1982).
 It became the P-Funk collective's last to reach #1 on the U.S. R&B Chart.
 The single failed to chart on the Billboard Hot 100 although it has attained a level of stature since then, partly due to having been sampled in several hip hop songs.

 History

 George Clinton's P-Funk reached its commercial and conceptual height during the late 1970s after the release of Mothership Connection in 1975 and a series of spectacular concert tours.
 During these years the group became entangled in internal dissension, legal disputes, and creative exhaustion.
 Clinton responded by dissolving Parliament and Funkadelic and signed with Capitol Records to make a solo album, although with support from other P-Funk artists.

 After other members of the group laid down a drum track, Clinton was brought to the studio to record the vocals.
 He was heavily intoxicated and had only a general idea of making a song about a dog.
 Whether by accident or intentionally, the group started playing the track in reverse and Clinton proceeded to ad lib the vocals in two takes.
 The group added secondary drums, synths, backing vocals and panting sounds to complete the song.

+The song's music video, directed by Peter Conn, depicts a young man playing an arcade game about dogs, which is shown first in computer graphics and animation, and then in live action on a multi-colored dance set.